Kenya-Rae/mani-and-me/README.md

 To deploy to Heroku, follow the steps below;

 1. Within your project coding environment.
-Open the terminal and generate a requirements file via typing " pip freeze --local > requirements.txt "
+Open the terminal and generate a requirements file by typing " pip freeze --local > requirements.txt "
 2. In the root directory create a file called Procfile, ensure that a capital "P" is used to ensure Heroku reads this.
 Then within this file add " web: python run.py.
 3. Use a database or object storage instead of writing to your local filesystem.
 4. In Heroku, create a new app.
-5. Add a app name.
+5. Add an app name.
 Complete language-specific setup.
 6. Select "Create App".
 7. Explore the Heroku platform.
 8. Within the settings, click "Reveal Config Vars".
 Use the variable within the env.py.
-Ensure that DEBUG, DEVELOPMENT and DB_URL is not included.
-As well as no strings in qoutes when adding the values.
+Ensure that DEBUG, DEVELOPMENT and DB_URL are not included.
+As well as no strings in quotes when adding the values.
 9. Locate to the Deploy tab and navigate towards the "Deployment method" section, select “Connect to GitHub”.
 10. Search for your repository and click Connect.
 11. You can click "Enable Automatic Deploys" in case of any further changes to the project.
 This will push over when you make the push to GitHub.
-12. If you are using the Manual deploy section and click Deploy Branch.
+12. If you are using the Manual Deploy section click Deploy Branch.
 This will start the build process.
         <br> <strong>Note: If any changes are made to models you will need to manually make the migrations within Heroku.</strong>
-13. The app should running now, click the “Open app” button.
+13. The app should run now, click the “Open app” button.
         <br> <strong>Note: The deployed app will load, but as the new database is empty you will need to add in some data.</strong>

 ## Credits